Segniko/Calculator/README.md

 🛠 Technologies Used

 - HTML for structure.
-- CSS3 for styling and layout.
+- CSS for styling and layout.
 - JavaScript for functionality and calculations.

 💡 Want to Contribute?